 Apply for PhD scholarships at the Faculty of Humanities, University of Copenhagen.

-PhD Scholarship in Natural Language Processing at Center for Language Technology: Interactive Text Simplification for Dyslexics
+PhD Scholarship in Natural Language Processing: Interactive Text Simplification for Dyslexics (Re-announcement)

-The successful candidate will be enrolled in the PhD School and employed at the Center for Language Technology, Faculty of Humanities, University of Copenhagen.
+The successful candidate will be enrolled in the PhD School and employed at the Center for Language Technology in the Department of Nordic Research, Faculty of Humanities, University of Copenhagen.
 The Center for Language Technology currently employs researchers and engineers of many different nationalities.
 The center has considerable experience managing international research projects, frequently attracts visiting researchers and has organized several major conferences in the field.
 The center offers a joint MA program on text and image processing with the Department of Computer Science, the MA in IT & Cognition, which currently takes in 25-30 students a year.
 Read more about the Center for Language Technology at http://cst.ku.dk